 Our Theme: ‘ParticipACT Your Way to a Healthy Lifestyle’

 - Week 3 (May 20-26)

 Heart Smart is an initiative to encourage wellness and increased physical activity among staff and faculty at the University of Lethbridge.
 You can count the steps from your car in the parking lot to your office.
 The Physical Activity Guidelines indicate that adults should accumulate at least 150 minutes of moderate to vigorous aerobic physical activity per week in bouts of 10 minutes or more (including brisk walking!)
 So let’s get moving!

-Earn 10,000 bonus points this year by telling us how YOU Stay Well at the U of L. Submit a photo of something you do to maintain your physical and/or mental well-being using this form.
+Earn 10,000 bonus points this year by telling us how YOU Stay Well at the U of L. Submit a photo of something you do to maintain your physical and/or mental well-being to firstname.lastname@example.org .
 Please note your photo and info may be displayed on the Wellness website and/or Facebook.

 Example: 15 minutes of running will earn higher points when compared against 15 minutes of walking.